johnietre/commands/README.md

 # Commands
 A set of Unix command-line tools/applications

+# aime
+- A basic command-line gateway to OpenAI's API
 # aliases
 - A tool to print all the aliases and functions from bashrc and bash_aliases files
 # articles